Rxbin/RTSWeb/README.md

 # RTS Web

-RTS Web is a typscript application for managing the employees timesheets for Richard Industrial Group.
+RTS Web is an application for managing employee's timesheets for Richard Industrial Group via the Web.

 ## License